pwikapanel/server-update/README.md

 ```
 To install a beta release:
 ```
-# replace master with beta in line 9
+# replace stable with beta in line 9
 vi cloud-update/update.sh
 ```
 Run the update script: